pietrzakacper/tic-tac-toe-ai/README.md

 For now, those are all of the features that can help you in developing your tic tac toe game.

 ## Instalation
 If you want to use this library in browser environment, simply download minified script from [here](https://raw.githubusercontent.com/pietrzakacper/tic-tac-toe-ai/master/distribution/tic-tac-toe-ai-min.js) by clicking on link with **right mouse button** and choosing **Save link as...**, put it in your project's scripts folder and link it in your HTML file above your scripts.
-Now you can make use of every function mentioned above by calling them on globals object named **AI**, as shown in the examples.
+Now you can make use of every function mentioned above by calling them on global object named **AI**, as shown in the examples.

 ## License